jakubsokal/CS4084-Group11/README.md

 # Library Seat Booking App

-University of Limerick, this app allows students to book, manage, and cancel their library seat reservations.
+University of Limerick Library App, this app allows students to book, manage, and cancel their library seat reservations.

 ## Table of Contents
 1. [Installation](#installation)